Beginners Yoga for Actors

 I initially came to yoga to help me stay fit (which it has done) but what I didn’t expect to find was a change in myself and in turn my acting career.

 There are some key things we need as Actors; body awareness, strong breath work and self-belief.
 These three things are found within yoga.
-The practice of moving the body, in sync with the breath and listening to your inner voice, go hand in hand with the experience of acting.
+The practise of moving the body, in sync with the breath and listening to your inner voice, go hand in hand with the experience of acting.

 1. Child’s Pose